mschilling314/design-patterns/Observer/README.md

 ## Application to the Solution
 We can have our weather data be the subject class (```WeatherData```), with the displays implementing the observer interface.
 If you run ```main.exe```, random values for temperature, pressure, and humidity will be generated and then displayed in the console via a ```CurrentCoditionsDisplay``` object.

+# To Do
+- Debug Segmentation Fault
+- Consider trying to update to use an actual API to get weather data